Konami: Former subsidiaries

 Konami Computer Entertainment Nagoya, Inc. (KCEN), founded on 1 October 1996, was dissolved along with Konami Computer Entertainment Kobe, Inc. (KCEK) in December 2002.
 On 16 December 2004, Konami Corporation announced Konami Online, Inc., Konami Computer Entertainment Studios, Inc., Konami Computer Entertainment Tokyo, Inc. and Konami Computer Entertainment Japan, Inc. would merge into Konami Corporation, effective on 1 April 2005.
 On 22 February 2005, Konami Corporation announced Konami Media Entertainment, Inc. would merge into Konami Corporation, effective on 1 March 2005.

 On 11 March 2005, Konami Corporation announced Konami Traumer, Inc would be merged back into Konami Corporation, effective on 1 June 2005.

-On 5 January 2006, Konami Corporation announced the merger of Konami Sports Corporation merged with its parent company, Konami Sports Life Corporation.
+On 5 January 2006, Konami announced the merger of Konami Sports Corporation merged with its parent company, Konami Sports Life Corporation.
 The parent would be dissolved under the merger, and Konami Sports would become the wholly owned subsidiary of Konami Corporation after share exchange between KC and KS.
 After the share exchange, KS would be renamed Konami Sports & Life Co., Ltd. On 28 February 2006, Konami Sports Corporation merged with its parent company, Konami Sports Life Corporation, and became Konami Sports Corporation.
 On 21 September 2010, Konami Corporation announced it has signed an agreement to acquire with Abilit Corporation via share exchange.
 After the transaction, Abilit Corporation became a wholly owned subsidiary of Konami Corporation, effective 1 January 2011.
 On 1 January 2011, Abilit Corporation was renamed to Takasago Electric Industry Co., Ltd. As part of the acquisition, Biz Share Corporation also became a subsidiary of Konami Corporation.

 Megacyber Corporation

 On 2 October 2006, Konami Corporation announced it had completed the acquisition of mobile phone content developer Megacyber Corporation.
 On 6 February 2007, Konami Corporation announced Megacyber Corporation to be merged into Konami Digital Entertainment Co., Ltd., with Konami Digital Entertainment Co., Ltd. being the surviving company, effective on 1 April 2007.

 Hudson Soft

-On 1 April 2011, Konami acquired video game developer Hudson Soft, a company in which Konami had held a controlling stake since April 11, 2005.

-On March 1, 2012, Hudson Soft merged with Konami Digital Entertainment, with the latter emerging as the surviving entity.
+On 1 April 2011, Konami acquired video game developer Hudson Soft, a company in which Konami had held a controlling stake since 11 April 2005.
+On 1 March 2012, Hudson Soft merged with Konami Digital Entertainment, with the latter emerging as the surviving entity.